Sound of Freedom (film): Critical response

-The movie not only faces criticism for how realistic its depiction of child trafficking is, but also draws attention to the commodification of children's suffering and might undermine the efforts of Colombian authorities and organizations that work to combat it.
+Metacritic, which uses a weighted average, assigned the film a score of 36 out of 100, based on 11 critics, indicating "generally unfavorable" reviews.

 Varietys Owen Gleiberman gave the film a positive review, writing, "Let's assume that, like me, you're not a right-wing fundamentalist conspiracy theorist looking for a dark, faith-based suspense film to see over the holiday weekend… Even then, you needn't hold extreme beliefs to experience Sound of Freedom as a compelling movie that shines an authentic light on one of the crucial criminal horrors of our time, one that Hollywood has mostly shied away from."
 The Detroit News Adam Graham gave the film a C+ grade, writing "Even as the film's pacing starts to thud ... its work has been done, competently if not altogether artfully.
 Sometimes, obvious works just fine."
 Film Threats Alan Ng recommended the film, writing, "Sound of Freedom is almost as if you're listening to Tim Ballard tell his incredible story of rescuing children and having it dramatized onscreen.
 It's heartfelt, informative, and inspiring."
 National Reviews Madeleine Kearns called the film "provocative and gripping," adding that it "remind[s] us that as long as children are being abused, no matter where they are or how many there are, the rest of us ought to care."
-Faith-based reviews were largely positive.
+Faith-based reviews were largely positive, while some writers criticized the film as having an unrealistic depiction of child sex trafficking, citing the young ages of the children kidnapped, the rarity of such kidnappings occurring, and kidnappings being done by those who the victims already know.
+The scene in which Ballard reunites a Honduran child with his father at an ICE office was also noted as being at odds with the real life separation of families by the agency that was occurring at the time of filming.